mamun2519/workshop/system design/Application Architecture.md

 **When to use vertical scaling**

 - vertical scaling is suitable when the workload is well-suited to a single powerful machine.
-- its viable option for applications with predicated resource needs.

 **Horizontal Scaling**